Contact Us

 Everyone who knows Dilcia will tell you she is a lovely woman.
 She's always happy and willing to help and serve others with love and kindness.
 She is Mi Esperanza´s "Happy Dilcia"!

-Because of her kind heart, enthusiasm, and dedication to learning, she received the opportunity to participate in the Jewelry Studio train-to-work program after graduation.
+Due to her kind heart, enthusiasm, and dedication to learning, she was allowed to participate in the Jewelry Studio train-to-work program after graduation.
 She has now finished two of our courses.
 Dilcia is now part of Mi Esperanza's jewelry artisan group.
 And she also runs a salon business from her home.

 From Dilcia: